GottaGetSwifty/CodableWrappers/README.md

 ## Contributions

-If there's a standard Serialization strategy you'd like added, please open an issue to request it to be added and/or implement it and create a pull request with passing Unit Tests.
+If there's a standard Serialization strategy that could be added, please open an issue requesting it and/or submit a pull request with passing tests.